Mental Health – Deciphering the Options

 When a person reaches out to a new mental health resource is it perfectly reasonable and encouraged to meet with the professional to determine the model of delivery, level of experience, and the practitioner’s philosophy, in order for the patient to decide if the relationship will be a ‘right fit’.

-Integrated Counseling specializes in couples counseling, individual counseling, family counseling, and youth counseling.
+Integrated Counseling Services offers remote and in office sessions for individual counseling, couples counseling, marriage counseling, family counseling, co-parenting counseling, teen counseling, adolescent counseling, and child counseling.